-Fourth of July weekend getaway in Vail, CO
+Fourth of July Weekend Getaway in Vail, Colorado

-A few days before the holiday weekend, we started thinking about what outdoor activities we could do in our area.
-We could go hiking, golfing, exploring at the annual Cherry Creek Arts Festival BBQing with friends, but we decided to do something different.
-We packed a small bag and early Friday morning took the lovely drive to the town of Vail, CO.
+A few days before the holiday weekend, we started thinking about outdoor activities in our area.
+We could go hiking, golfing, explore the Cherry Creek Arts Festival, or BBQ with friends but we decided to do something different.
+We packed a small bag and, early Friday morning, set off on the scenic drive to Vail, Colorado.

-Vail is known by locals and tourists as one of the premier skiing areas in Colorado.
-The town is surrounded by the White River National Forest and is home to the Vail Ski Resort, the most popular ski resort in the state.
-During the summer months, Vail offers its visitors loads of fun activities and events, including golfing, hiking trails, gondola rides, free music at various locations, and during the Fourth of July weekend, evening fireworks displays.
+Vail is known to both locals and tourists as one of Colorado’s premier skiing destinations.
+The town is surrounded by the White River National Forest and is home to Vail Ski Resort, the most popular ski resort in the state.
+During the summer months, Vail offers plenty of activities and events, including golfing, hiking, gondola rides, free music at various locations, and, during the Fourth of July weekend, evening fireworks displays.

-We left early Friday morning because we had scheduled a tee time the at Eagle Vail Golf Club.
-In my three years of golfing, I’ve not yet enjoyed a golf course such as this one.
-The front nine holes were pretty typical of other courses, but the back nine were quite breathtaking.
-The Eagle River ran by several of the holes, and almost the entire course was adorned with colorful wildflowers.
-I could see beautiful homes that featured some of the most bluffly decorated patios I’ve seen.
-Colorful patio furniture was placed cohesively to form various cozy nooks and larger group seating areas, and potted plants and lush gardens surrounded the entire backyard, creating an atmosphere where anyone could enjoy some time for relaxation, a book, a BBQ, and great conversation with family and friends.
+We left early Friday morning because we had a tee time at Eagle Vail Golf Club.
+In my three years of golfing, I’ve never experienced a course quite like this one.
+The front nine were fairly typical, but the back nine were breathtaking.
+The Eagle River runs past several holes, and the course is adorned with colorful wildflowers.
+Beautiful homes with lush gardens and well-decorated patios lined the course, creating cozy nooks and large seating areas perfect for relaxing, reading, or enjoying a BBQ with friends and family.

-After golf, one of our golfing buddies suggested we try a local restaurant that featured a delicious prime rib dinner for only $19.95, so off we went.
-The restaurant/bar was nothing out of the ordinary, but the patio was nice.
-The alcoholic drinks were OK, and the prime rib was very good.
-The wild rice was a bit dry, as well as a side of vegetables, which was a squash medley.
-Overall, it was not a bad meal for the price.
-After dinner, we decided to call it a night and enjoy our condo.
+After golf, one of our friends suggested a local restaurant with a prime rib dinner for just $19.95.
+We went for it.
+The restaurant and bar were nothing extraordinary, but the patio was lovely.
+The drinks were decent, and the prime rib was very good, though the wild rice was a bit dry and the squash medley could have used more seasoning.
+Overall, it was a satisfying meal for the price.
+We headed back to our condo to relax for the night.

-We walked to the condo parking lot and got in the car for happy-hour at the Westin Maya Restaurant because a friend had informed us that the patio had a view to die for, and it did.
-The patio was huge and it showcased an amazing view of the mountains.
-Maya features margaritas made with fresh fruit and vegetables.
-I had a pineapple while my husband Glen enjoyed the spicy jalapeño.
-We were not disappointed.
-Because we enjoyed the drinks so much, we decided to have dinner, and then went back to the condo for more drinks and a movie.
+Back at the condo parking lot, we drove to Westin Maya Restaurant for happy hour because a friend had raved about the patio view and it did not disappoint.
+The large patio offered stunning mountain views, and the fresh fruit and vegetable margaritas were excellent.
+I had a pineapple margarita, while my husband Glen tried the spicy jalapeño.
+So impressed were we that we stayed for dinner before heading back to the condo for drinks and a movie.

-We took our time to get up and ready to go the next morning.
-We grabbed breakfast at The Little Diner and headed home.
-Although the one and a half hour drive took us three, we arrived home relaxed, refreshed and ready to start a new week.
+The next morning, we took our time getting ready, grabbed breakfast at The Little Diner, and headed home.
+Although the drive should have taken about an hour and a half, it ended up taking closer to three—but we arrived relaxed, refreshed, and ready to start the new week.

 Rosa